meteor/meteor/source/api/pubsub.md

 ```

 The client will see a document if the document is currently in the published
 record set of any of its subscriptions.
-If multiple subscriptions recieve a
+If multiple publications publish a
-document with the same `_id` for the same collection the documents are merged on
+document with the same `_id` for the same collection the documents are merged for
 the client.
 If the values of any of the top level fields conflict, the resulting
 value will be one of the published values, chosen arbitrarily.